Conflict Resolution Course

 For Proficient Teachers

 Completing this course will contribute 16 hours of NSW Education Standards.
+Face to face or live webinar.

 Authority (NESA) Registered PD addressing 3.5.2, 4.1.2 and 4.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.